meriken/merikens-tripcode-engine-v3/README.md

 `MerikensTripcodeEngine64.exe`, if you are using a 64-bit operating system.
 Matching tripcodes will be displayed and saved in `tripcodes.txt`.
 See "Example of 'patterns.txt'" and "Options" below.

-## Linux and Other POSIX-Compliant Operating Systems
+## Linux, Mac OS X,  and Other POSIX Systems

 ### Building